-There is no overnight parking on the CST campus, unless you live in a campus residence and have registered your vehicle with the Housing Office.
+There is no overnight parking on CST campus, unless you live on campus and have registered your vehicle with Housing Office.
 Guests of campus residents may park their vehicles on campus for up to 72 hours.
-Between 72 hours and 14 days, Housing guests must display a Guest Parking Permit on the dashboard of their vehicle.
-This overnight exclusion includes overnight parking in accessible parking spots located around campus, unless a Disabled Parking Placard is appropriately displayed.
+Between 72 hours and 14 days, Housing guests must display a Guest Parking Permit on dashboard of their vehicle.
+Overnight exclusion includes parking in accessible parking spots located around campus unless Disabled Parking Placard is appropriately displayed.

-Residents and their guests are prohibited from camping in their vehicles on CST campus property unless they have a recreational vehicle and have registered for a Guest RV Parking Pass during a designated intensive educational program (e.g. travel trailers, campers, and motorhomes are considered recreational vehicles for this policy).
+Residents and their guests are prohibited from camping in their vehicles on CST campus property unless they have a recreational vehicle and have registered for a Guest RV Parking Pass during a designated intensive educational program (e.g., travel trailers, campers, and motorhomes are considered recreational vehicles for this policy).
 Guest RV Parking Passes must be obtained from the Housing Office for short-term use during a designated intensive educational program.